sahananar/cse15l-lab-reports/LabReport3.md

 Output 1 (there were several more lines that were outputted, this screenshot shows the first few filenames)

 ```
 written_2/non-fiction/OUP/Castro/chP.txt:The word piñata derives from the verb apiñar, which means to cram, tie, or join together.
 In Italy pignattas were hung from the ceilings during masquerade balls.
-It is accepted that there is an oriental influence, since piñatas are always decorated with colorful crepe paper.
-It is thought piñatas originated in China and were brought to Sicily and Spain by the Arabs and to New Spain by the Spaniards.
+It is accepted that there is an oriental influence,
+since piñatas are always decorated with colorful crepe paper.
+It is thought piñatas originated in China and were brought to
-written_2/non-fiction/OUP/Fletcher/ch2.txt:“We the People” are sovereign in every generation.
-A single cohort can found a constitution and another can presumably decide to withdraw from the commitment.
-Thus some scholars have argued that the people of every generation retain the authority both to transform the Constitution or, if they so choose, to repeal it entirely.8 I disagree.
-If the American people are understood as a nation including the dead and the unborn, then no single generation can undo the work of the past or renege on its implicit promise to the future.
-There is no way that those who happened to be alive in the 1860s could overrule the confirmation by preceding generations of the American union.
-Thus, by extending themselves out over history, Americans became a nation in the European sense, in the same sense as had already been realized in England and in France and was then making itself felt in the unification movements in Italy and Germany.
+Sicily and Spain by the Arabs and to New Spain by the Spaniards.
 ```

 Input 2: